knative/client/docs/README.md

 - [Linux](https://storage.googleapis.com/knative-nightly/client/latest/kn-linux-amd64)
 - [Windows](https://storage.googleapis.com/knative-nightly/client/latest/kn-windows-amd64.exe)

-Please put it on your system path, and make sure it's executable.
+Add the binary to the system PATH and ensure that it is executable.

 Alternatively, check out the client repository, and type: